-When Minamoto no Yoshitsune, younger brother and former general of Yoritomo, fell out with his elder sibling, he fled to north to Hiraizumi, but soon after he arrived, his protector Hidehira fell ill and died.
+When Minamoto no Yoshitsune, younger brother and former general of Yoritomo, fell out with his elder sibling, he fled to the north to Hiraizumi, but soon after he arrived, his protector Hidehira fell ill and died.
 Hidehira's heir, Yasuhira, was unable or unwilling to handle Yoritomo's pressure to hand over Yoshitsune, and in early 1189 attacked the fugitive general, forcing him into suicide.
-Yet this was not enough to appease Yoritomo, who attacked Yasuhira and brought the curtain down on the century-long ?sh?
-Fujiwara dynasty.
+Yet this was not enough to appease Yoritomo, who attacked Yasuhira and brought the curtain down on the century-long Fujiwara dynasty.

 Chusonji's fortunes changed drastically in the succeeding Kamakura period.
 In 1337 fire consumed many of the temple's halls, pagodas, and treasures.
 Nevertheless, more than 3,000 National Treasures and Important Cultural Properties survived, principal among them the Konjikid?, the small, golden Amida hall which was the first structure designated a Japanese National Treasure.
 The significance of Chusonji's treasures is that they form an integrated collection of many different crafts, including lacquer work, woodwork, metalwork, dyeing and calligraphy all of which represent the pinnacle of Heian period Buddhist art in eastern Japan.